Shinon2023/commit-generate/Readme.md

 Go to Environment variables...

-In User variables for <Your Usename> press New and type this in variables name :
+In User variables for `<Your Usename>` Press new and type this in variables name :

 ![IMG](./ENV.png)